 Day 4 : from Yogosem to Wonggul

 From Kiroma, the hike gets more serious as the trail less practical.
-It takes about 2 hour to reach Mulugbaik, the name given to a lonely honai built along the way for travelers to spend the night.
+It takes about 2 hours to reach Mulugbaik, the name given to a lonely honai built along the way for travelers to spend the night.

-From there we spent the next 2 hours hiking along the river.
+From there we spent the following 2 hours hiking along the river.
 Yahuda kept crossing the river, knowing exactly where the trail was the easiest to hike.

-We decided to spend the night in Wonggul, which is the name for a shelter in the mountain.
-To my opinion it might be better to spend the night further up in Sugulhalma (another 1h45 hike from Wonggul) which is a more protected from the wind.
+We decided to spend the night in Wonggul, which is a shelter in the moutain.
+It might be better to spend the night further up in Sugulhalma (another 1h45 hike from Wonggul), which is a more protected from the wind.

-For the dinner, we had ubi and fire-cooked noodles :
+For dinner, we had ubi and fire-cooked instant noodles :

 Walking time : 7h20